 Let’s take multiple case scenarios – how they can be tracked with just one parameter turnover ratio.
 This is where we will discuss how multiple issues that labs face in inventory management can be covered by this single ratio.

 - Wastage due to device inefficiency

-The above ones are the major challenges in managing inventory efficiently.
-Now we will see how these things affect the inventory turnover ratio.
-Mainly, how one parameter can be a tracker for three major problems in your inventory.
+The above ones are the significant challenges in managing inventory efficiently.
+Now we will see how these things affect the medical lab inventory turnover ratio.
+Mainly, how one parameter can be a tracker for three significant problems in your inventory.

 Note: 100/70 in case 1

 These tell u if your m-o-m ratio is decreasing, there is a problem with the system regarding expiry, leakage or device inefficiency

 You can see in the above example when there are no losses, then the inventory ratio is 2.00 which tells, you earned Rs.2 for every Rs.1 spent on stock.
 And in other cases, the turnover ratio reduced from 2.00 to 1.43.

 So by tracking just one parameter ‘inventory turnover ratio’ you can conclude whether you are improving on the inventory front or not.